active-logic/uta/README.md

 ⚠️ **UNDER DEVELOPMENT 〜 HANDLE WITH CARE**

-# Uta - A Unity integration for Howl
+# Uta - Howl for Unity

 NOTICE: *Uta is a Unity integration for the [Howl symbolic notation engine](https://github.com/active-logic/howl).
 Resources related to the CLI and core engine are being migrated; distributions are-self contained (no package/submodule dependencies)*